lorin/alb-alloy/README.md

 // The target is a Lambda function. sig Lambda extends TargetType {}

-abstract sig IpAddressType {}
-one sig IPv4, IPv6 extends IpAddressType {}

 sig Target {}

-// Health checks are performed on all targets registered to a target group that is specified in a listener rule for your load balancer. sig HealthCheck {}

 // https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-group-protocol-version
 abstract sig ProtocolVersion {}